-The memory foam layers create the dream clouds signature plush feel that relieves pressure on your hips, shoulders, lower back and other pressure points.
+Next is a gel memory foam layer that creates the DreamCloud's signature plush feel that relieves pressure on your hips, shoulders, lower back and other pressure points.

-The core of the mattress consists of a 5-zone encased coil layer that moves with your body as you turn and provides anti-sag support.
+The core of the mattress consists of an encased coil layer that moves with your body as you turn and provides anti-sag support.

 Shipping, Warranty and In-home Trial

 Shipping is free within the continental US.
-They currently do not ship to Alaska and Hawaii.
+They also ship to Alaska and Hawaii, but at a cost.

 Like Nectar, Dreamcloud are very generous with their in-home trial and warranty.

 You can test the mattress at home for a whole year and return it for free if you don’t like it.

 If you decide to keep it, they provide a lifetime warranty.